hop-proto/hop-go/ARCHITECTURE.md

 - `kravatte`: Contains an implementation of the Kravatte AEAD, with specific Keccak parameters.
 - `snp`: Byte-manipulation code shared between Kravatte and Cyclist
+- `certs`: Tooling and parsing for the certificate format used by Hop
-- `transport`: Implementation of the $PROTOCOL transport-layer
+- `transport`: Implementation of the Hop transport-layer
-- `reliable`: Proof-of-concept of $PROTOCOL channels.
+- `reliable`: Proof-of-concept of Hop channels.
 - `channels`: Implementation of the $PROTCOL channels on top of the transport layer.
 Not yet started.